What is NLU: Explore the Core of Natural Language Understanding

 What is NLU?
 At its most basic, Natural Language Understanding (NLU) is a critical AI technology that enables computers to interpret human language.
+The core components of NLU include natural language input and output, which are essential elements that allow machines to analyze, interpret, and generate human language across various devices and platforms.
 Throughout this article, we’ll explore how NLU works, why it’s fundamental to AI advancement and its real-world applications.

 Key Takeaways